NBA Hall of Fame

 His impact on the game extended into a legendary second career as a vibrant broadcaster, where his passion for the sport continued to inspire fans worldwide.
 Walton was rightfully honored for his on-court dominance with induction into the Basketball Hall of Fame in 1993.

-Walton's Awards and Records
+Walton's Awards and Honors

 • 2× NCAA champion (1972, 1973)